 - Residents are jointly and severally responsible for the condition of their rooms and any damage to furnishings, collectively responsible (by prorated assessments) for damage to public areas.
 Public areas include but are not limited to hallways, stairways, sidewalks, courts, entry passages, elevators, lounges, studies, utility and storage rooms, grounds, and building exteriors.
 No items are to be placed in or attached to any public areas without the express written consent of the University, including but not limited to any type of antenna or satellite dish.
 Residents shall not obstruct or use any sidewalk, court, entry passage, hall or stairway for any purpose other than ingress and egress.

 - Use of unauthorized wireless access points (routers, wireless printers, wireless game counsels/devices, etc.) are prohibited in the residence halls.

 - Students who are found to be in violation of University policy may be required to change room assignments or vacate University housing as directed by the Senior Director of Housing Operations or his/her designee.

 - University officials may enter and inspect rooms for cleanliness and damages, to make repairs, and at closings.
-A room may be searched for suspected violation of University regulations when reasonable evidence of the suspected violation has been presented to the Senior Director of Residential Education or his/her designee.
+A room may be searched for suspected violation of University regulations when reasonable evidence of the suspected violation has been presented to the Senior Director of Residential Experience or his/her designee.
 Any evidence of wrongdoing or violations of university policy found during inspections may be used for purposes of student accountability proceedings whether or not related to the purpose of the inspection.